AfricaBirdData/SABAP/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+## IMPORTANT: SABAP has been discontinued and will soon be removed.

+## Please move on to ABAP, <https://github.com/AfricaBirdData/ABAP> it provides the same functionality and covers more African countries.

 This packages provides functionality to access and download data from the Southern Africa Bird Atlas Project.
 Most of its functionality is experimental (especially that using Google Earth Engine) and under